-Updates and FAQs about Project Roomkey Alameda CountyUpdated April 19, 2021.
+About Project Roomkey Alameda CountyUpdated September 15, 2021.

 Project Roomkey Alameda County continues to prevent the spread of COVID 19 by providing isolation and quarantine locations for people who are COVID+ or exposed, and safe shelter for people who are homeless and at high risk for complications from the disease.
 Project Roomkey has assisted people from every city and the unincorporated area in Alameda County.
 In Safer Ground sites, we are only able to accept referrals for people who are homeless with conditions that place them at highest risk for complications from COVID-19.

 There are two types of Project Roomkey sites:

 - Operation Safer Ground sites serve people experiencing homelessness who are over the age of 65 or otherwise at high risk (medically fragile), or both.

 - Operation Comfort sites serve people experiencing homelessnessand who 1) tested positive for COVID-19, or 2) are experiencing signs and symptoms of COVID-19, and/or have been exposed to COVID-19.

 For more information on eligibility and referrals, please contact firstname.lastname@example.org

 Project Roomkey Occupancy and Status – as of July 21, 2021